frappe/frappe_io_2014/frappe_io/templates/statics/apps/erpnext/frequently-asked-questions/stock/is-item-a-stock-item-or-no.md

 > Stock > Item

-Stock Items are products which the company stores in their warehouses.
-The stocks can be either raw materials or finished goods.
-In case they are raw materials, they are stocked to manage manufacturing without wasting time in last minute purchases.
-The finished goods are stocked in order to provide supplies to retailers and distributors on demand.
+In ERPNext an Item is a Stock Item when it is countable.
+Anything that is countable can be stored as a stock Item.
+The stocks can be raw materials or finished goods.

-An Item is not a stock item, when it is outsourced or purchased and not stored .
-It could be an item which is bought and sold based on demand.
+An Item is not a stock item, when it is not essential to keep a count of that Item.

 ![Stock Item](/assets/frappe_io/images/erpnext/faq-stock-item-yes.png)

-__For example,__ a custom goods order is not a stock Item.
-If a customised bed cum wardrobe is manufactured based on the design specification of the customer, the product will be manufactured and delivered.
-There is no point in stocking this Item.
+__For example:__ In a furniture manufacturing unit, if you order a box of nails, you will not essentially keep a stock of all the individual small nails.
+Similarly you might order a box of office pins, but you may not individually count them or maintain their stock.
+In such scenarios, where keeping a count is negligible, you can mention that Item as Non-stock Item.

 To understand Item in detail visit [Item](/apps/erpnext/user-guide/stock-inventory/item-master)